bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bahouri.md

 title: Bahouri, Hajer
 born: 1958
 died: 0
-keywords: Hajer Bahouri, Tunisia, Math, PDEs, Research, Awards, Arab Academy of Sciences
+keywords: hajer bahouri,bahouri
-description: Hajer Bahouri, a Math Professor from Tunisia, was elected to the Arab Academy of Sciences in 2019.
-She is an author of 31 papers and books, and has won numerous awards, including the Tunisian National Order of Merit in 2012 and the Theodore von Karmen Prize in Mathematics in 2016.
+description: Hajer Bahouri was born in Tunisia and is an expert in partial differential equations.
+She became Director of Research at the National Centre for Scientific Research and the Laboratory of Analysis and Applied Mathematics at the University Paris-Est-Créteil-Val-de-Marne.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---